Licensing Guides

 To learn more, schedule a demo with a product expert today.

-The union apprenticeship program offered through Local UA Plumbers and Pipefitters 469 in Phoenix is a five-year program that costs $5,200, but you are earning wages from your first day on the job and as a member of the union you have the protections and benefits offered to all dues-paying members.
+The union apprenticeship program offered through Local UA Plumbers and Pipefitters 469 in Phoenix is a five-year program that costs $5,200, but you are earning wages from your first day on the job.
+And, as a member of the union, you have the protections and benefits offered to all dues-paying members.

 The License Classification Requirements form provides the minimum number of years of experience and the types of examinations required for a Qualifying Party to be eligible for a specific license classification.
 For the plumbing licenses, that’s four years and both the Statutes and Rules Exam and the Trade Exam.